 A street which the rest of the year is relatively unknown in the capital suddenly becomes a hotspot during the festive season.
-Leading off from Oxford Street on the junction with Bond Street Station, the giant blue arches of South Moulton Street became a popular Christmas light destination during 2017 and 2018.
-Let’s see if they reappear for another year!
+Leading off from Oxford Street on the junction with Bond Street Station, the giant blue arches of South Moulton Street became a popular Christmas light destination during 2017 and continued to appear every year since.

 While you’re in the area admiring the Oxford Street and South Moulton Street lights, don’t forget to pop by one of London’s most luxurious shopping districts and see their display, always as simplistically elegant as the patrons you’ll usually find frequenting the street.